elebecca/CV/README.md

 ## Hobbies

-- paint
+- Painting
-- travel
+- Traveling
-- cook
+- Cooking
-- always looking new things to do
+- Always looking new things to do